Errors

 Outcome semantics

-Some endpoints return “domain outcomes” in a 200 response instead of returning a 4xx.
-For example, a profile lookup can return lookupStatus: "not_found" with HTTP 200:
+Some endpoints report domain outcomes inside a 200 response rather than as a 4xx error.
+For example, a profile lookup returns lookupStatus: "not_found" with HTTP 200:

 {